17 Meanings

 Run-DMC first said a deejay could be a band

-Stand on its feet, get you out your seat
+Stand on it's own feet, get you out your seat

-Wax is for Anthrax, still it can rock bells
+Wax is for Anthrax, still I can rock bells ever forever,

-From coast to coast, so you can stop being like a comatose
+From coast to coast, so you stop being like a comatose

-"Stand, my man?
-The beat's the same with a boast toast"
+Stand my man?
+The beat's the same with a boost-toast

-Roll with the rock stars, still never get accepted as
+Roll with the rock stars, you'll never get accepted as

 Don't need to wait, get the record straight